 They are available in a 7.4’x8.4’ size for small vehicles, motorcycles, or ATV’s and two sizes for cars and trucks – 7.4×17’ and 7.4×20’.
 You can clean these mats with a vacuum once dry or use a wet vac on them when wet.
 You can also drag them onto your driveway and hose them down with soap and water if needed.

 Finally there is the ribbed garage floor mat.
 Though technically not a containment mat for snow or water, the ribs do work at holding moderate amounts of liquid if you have a level floor.
 They can be mopped dry or use a wet vac to remove water and debris.
 A squeegee does not work as well due to the raised ribs on the surface.
+A broom is a better choice.

 Made of polyvinyl, they are available in a variety of sizes from 7.4’x14’ to 10’x24’ and come in a standard 55 mil or commercial 75 mil thickness.
 The ribs create an added non-slip benefit as well.